 Sandstorm requires WebSockets support; to enable that, make sure to pay attention to the

 RewriteRule stanzas in the example configuration.

-If you use a non-nginx, non-Apache2 reverse proxy, we'd love for you to email us so we can publish example configuration files.
+If you use a non-nginx, non-Apache2 reverse proxy, we'd love for you to contribute a pull request with example configuration files.

 HTTPS or not: you choose

 When running Sandstorm behind a reverse proxy such as nginx, you can configure HTTPS in the reverse proxy.

 This tutorial provides links to sample configuration files where relevant.
 The example files configure nginx to listen on ports 80 (HTTP) and 443 (HTTPS).
 On port 443, nginx routes the traffic to Sandstorm; on port 80, nginx serves a HTTP redirect to upgrade the request to HTTPS.